BA in Film and Television Production

 • Direct connections with the film industry

-Year One - Not accepting applicants
+Year One

 Learners assemble relevant information and research to assist in idea generation in order to develop and create original images and to observe, record and respond, exploring a wide range of art, design and screen media practices.

-Year Two - Not accepting applicants
+Year Two

-This module aims to equip learners with the ability to conceive strong, compelling narrative fiction and non-fiction ideas and to develop original material through all stages of the overall film and media production process.
-This is a project-led, hands-on, practical module that aims to create a professional working environment where learners are supported and facilitated by practising industry professionals
+This module will give you the ability to conceive strong, compelling narrative fiction and non-fiction ideas and to develop original material through all stages of the overall film and media production process.
+This is a project-led, hands-on, practical module that aims to create a professional working environment where learners are supported and facilitated by practicing industry professionals

 In meeting the module’s objectives:

-2. Learners are encouraged to make informed creative, logistical and technical decisions at every stage and, in this way, are equipped with the essential creative and technical elements necessary to generate and produce high-quality visual narratives
+2. You are encouraged to make informed creative, logistical and technical decisions at every stage and, in this way, are equipped with the essential creative and technical elements necessary to generate and produce high-quality visual narratives

-The aim of this module is to introduce learners to the fundamental production technologies in the multicamera TV studio setting.
+The aim of this module is to introduce learners to the fundamental production technologies in the multi-camera TV studio setting.
 Learners are trained and tested – according to health and safety procedures – in each of these industry-standard TV studio technologies which includes rigging, set-up, operation and de-rigging.

 The objectives of the module are that: